Associated Students of the University of Oregon

 The Student Senate debates policy and financial decisions and holds confirmation discussions at its weekly hearings that occur every Wednesday evening at 7:00 p.m. in the Dusty Miller Room, 107 Erb Memorial Union.
 Students, faculty, and staff members are welcome to attend these hearings, and time is set aside during each meeting for those assembled to address the senate.

-The Athletics and Contracts Finance Committee recommends the allocation and appropriation of incidental fees for contracted service providers.
-It annually examines nine campus-wide contracts, evaluates their performance, and makes decisions related to continuation of contracted services for UO students.
+The Contracts Finance Committee recommends the allocation and appropriation of incidental fees for contracted service providers.
+It annually examines six campus-wide contracts, evaluates their performance, and makes decisions related to continuation of contracted services for UO students.
 Among the services in the committee’s purview are:

 - Lane Transit District (LTD) transit passes for students

-The Department Finance Committee recommends the allocation and appropriation of incidental fees for department-based programs of the university.
-It oversees expenditures to 14 units within the university, including but not limited to: the Mills International Center, the Safe Ride and Designated Driver Shuttle Program, Student Government Engagement and Success, Conflict Resolution Services, the UO Zero-Waste Program, and the Women’s Center.
+The Departments Finance Committee recommends the allocation and appropriation of incidental fees for department-based programs of the university.
+It oversees expenditures to 17 units within the university, including but not limited to: the Mills International Center, the Duck Rides Program, Student Government Engagement and Success, Conflict Resolution Services, Zero Waste, and the Women’s Center.

 ASUO's Judicial Branch: Constitution Court